smlhelp/book/docs/concepts/basic/eeq.md

 **NOTE:** `==` is not valid SML code.

 As such, clearly expressions such as `2 + 2` and `3 + 1` should be extensionally equivalent, since they reduce to the same value, that being `4`.
 It is important to note that reduction is a _stronger_ relation than extensional equivalence - if one expression reduces to another, then they must by definition be extensionally equivalent.
 However, extensional equivalence does not imply reduction.
 For instance, `4` does not reduce to `2 + 2`, since clearly `4` is already in its most simplified form.
-This corresponds to our intuition about traditional mathematical expressions, as we would expect that we could say that \\( -1 \\) and \\( \cos(\pi) \\) are equal, since they have the same value.
+This corresponds to our intuition about traditional mathematical expressions, as we would expect that we could say that $-1$ and $\cos(\pi)$ are equal, since they have the same value.

 With the second point, however, we depart from our normal mathematical reasoning.
 It is generally the case that, given a mathematical expression, we expect to be able to generate a result from it.
 That result may be undefined, and it may take some time, but in many cases we don't expect to have to account for a nonterminating computation.
 This is not the case in Standard ML.
 Now, any given function call may loop forever, which plainly is problematic for equivalence.